 December 1, 2017

-8:30 am - 5:30 pm
+8:00 am - 5:30 pm

 610 S. Michigan Ave.

-As we face threats to important policies at the federal level -- we must look at the real and imminent impact on workers, families, and communities across the country.
+In these tumultuous times, important anti-poverty programs and civil rights protections face threats at the federal level.
+We must look at the real and imminent impact these policy changes have on low-income people and communities.
 The choices that states make will have monumental consequences on the ability of their residents to grow and learn, work, care for loved ones, and live in dignity.

 Connect.
 Engage.
 Act.